rickvdbosch/scrapionize/README.md

 builder.Services.AddScrapionize();
 ```

-Inject the interface into the constructor of class you want to use it in.
+Inject the interface into the constructor of the class you want to use it in.

 ```csharp
 private IScraper _scraper;